nishio/atcoder/README.md

 runtime options:

 - -c: compile `solve` with numba
-- USE_NUMBA: you need to make it True if you want to compile ahead-of-time on atcoder server
+- `USE_NUMBA`: you need to make it True if you want to compile ahead-of-time on atcoder server
 - --numba: force numba mode. use compiled library even if USE_NUMBA=False
 - -p: pure python mode. not use compiled library even if USE_NUMBA=True
-- -t: test mode. call `_test()` and exit without running `main`
+- -t: test mode. call `_test()` and exit without running `main`.
+In default, it calls doctest.
-- given filename as argument, read from it instead of sys.stdin.
+- If filename given as argument, read from it instead of sys.stdin.
+- `as_input`: take string and make `read` and `input` read from the string.
+To use in testcase.

 # testall.py